 Northern elephant seal pups are black until they are weaned at about 6 weeks old, and they molt and turn light silver.
 Adults are dark brown or gray.

 When males reach puberty at about 7 years old, they develop a large inflatable nose, or "proboscis."
 The proboscis overhangs their lower lip by about 8 inches.
-They also develop a robust, thick neck with calloused skin that appears pink and light grey and creates a shield to protect them from harm when fighting other males..
+They also develop a robust, thick neck with calloused skin that appears pink and light gray and creates a shield to protect them from harm when fighting other males.
 Conversely, females maintain their smaller noses and smooth necks.

 Fully grown males can reach lengths of over 13 feet and can weigh nearly 4,400 pounds.
 Females are significantly smaller than males, but are also quite large, growing to about 10 feet long and weighing up to 1,300 pounds.

 Northern elephant seals’ diet primarily consists of squid and fishes, but they also consume rays and sharks.

 Northern elephant seals spend about 9 months of the year in the ocean.
 Most of this time is underwater, diving to depths of about 1,000 to 2,500 feet for 20 to 30 minute intervals with only short breaks at the surface.
 They are rarely seen out at sea for this reason.
 While on land, they prefer sandy beaches.

 Northern elephant seals fast during the mating season and can lose up to 36 percent of their body weight during this time.
 When molting occurs, they shed their short, dense fur along with large patches of old skin.
 Molting takes 4 to 5 weeks to complete.